-About Advanced Pistes in Courchevel
+Advanced areas in Courchevel

-Courchevel has some awesome steep, challenging pistes and mountains in the higher altitude areas of the valley.
-A mix of Couloirs, steep pistes, challenging terrain and great snow it is a great place for advanced skiers to challenge themselves.
+Courchevel is known for having some of the world's hardest and steepest black runs, delivering some awesome couloirs and mountains in the higher altitude areas of the valley.
+It is a truly great place for advanced skiers and snowboarders to really challenge themselves.

 The couloirs at the top of the Saulire cable car are the ones that people throw themselves into the most, and here you'll find two official pistes that are actually couloirs.
 The Grand Couloir is notably the easiest of the bunch, the rest are not considered 'pistes' but can still be tackled and enjoyed.
 The other 'piste' is Couloir Tournier which takes you into Méribel.
 If you prefer to stick to the pistes, there are also plenty of black runs with steep and tough moguls.
 A selection of these can be found at the top of the Susses lift, the top of the Vizelle bubble and the top of the Saulire.
 This area around the Saulire and the Creux Noirs will definitely provide plenty of advanced riding, with the high altitude and steep gradient you can whizz down a number of tough reds and blacks.

 If you are staying down in Courchevel Le Praz and you want a challenging run to finish your day, or you just fancy an advanced piste through the trees, then head down the Jean Blanc from the top of the Plantray or Bouc Blanc.
 This black piste runs through the valley trees, making it the perfect challenge for a bad weather day and offers wonderful views when the sun shines.
 You can also challenge yourself on the black pistes that sit above La Tania, the Dou des Lanches is definitely one to try.

 Courchevel can also offer some off-piste action for advanced skiers and snowboarders.
 This is an activity we definitely recommend you do with a professional guide to show you around in the most fun and safe way.